Key Takeaways:

 Best Practices for Creating Scalable SaaS Architectures

-Here are some SaaS multi-tenant architecture best practices from the industry that can assist you in developing your product.
+Here are some SaaS multi-tenant architecture best practices to help you develop your product.

 1. Start Small, But Scale-Friendly Design